-Cars accessories come and go with the models and years, and you don’t really miss them until you need them.
+Cars accessories come and go with models and the years, but you don’t really miss them until you need them.

-I spotted a vehicle the other day with a Crook lock actually fitted across the steering wheel.
-I hadn’t seen one for 30 years — I kid you not.
+I spotted a vehicle the other day with a Crook-Lock actually fitted across the steering wheel.
+I hadn’t seen one for 30 years — not since I had one.

 There was also another variety that extended from the wheel to the brake or clutch pedal — I don’t remember which — which was in theory even more effective.

 The basic premise was that if a car thief saw one of the brightly coloured devices fitted, they’d more than likely move on to the next unlucky vehicle in line.

 One of the big brands, The Club, even offered some sort of insurance rebate if you car was stolen with their product registered and fitted.